OfficeDev/Microsoft-Teams-Samples/samples/graph-appcatalog-lifecycle/nodejs/README.md

 ## Interaction with bot
 ![appcatalog-lifecycle ](Images/appcatalog-lifecycle.gif)

+## Try it yourself - experience the App in your Microsoft Teams client
+Please find below demo manifest which is deployed on Microsoft Azure and you can try it yourself by uploading the app package (.zip file link below) to your teams and/or as a personal app.
+(Sideloading must be enabled for your tenant, [see steps here](https://docs.microsoft.com/microsoftteams/platform/concepts/build-and-test/prepare-your-o365-tenant#enable-custom-teams-apps-and-turn-on-custom-app-uploading)).

+**Microsoft Teams graph appcatalog lifecycle sample app:** [Manifest](/samples/graph-appcatalog-lifecycle/csharp/demo-manifest/graph-appcatalog-lifecycle.zip)

 ## Prerequisites
 - Microsoft Teams is installed and you have an account
 - [NodeJS](https://nodejs.org/en/)